GOD-FATHEl2/volvo-dmc/AZURE_DEPLOYMENT.md

-# Azure Deployment Guide for VOLVO DMC
+# Azure Deployment Guide for Volvo DMC Generator

-This guide will help you deploy your VOLVO DMC application to Azure App Service.
+This guide will help you deploy your Volvo DMC Generator application to Azure App Service.

 ## Prerequisites